jameslong/elixir-leetcode/README.md

 | P018 - 4Sum | 40 | 100% |  |
 | P019 - Remove Nth Node From End of List | 0 | 100% |  |
 | P020 - Valid Parentheses | 0 | 100% |  |

-* there is (significant) variation in the runtime performance on Leetcode

 ### Observations